The search for small association schemes with noncyclotomic eigenvalues: Rank SITAwIMs

 In addition to the set of polynomial identities in the variables $x_1,\dots,x_{16},m$ we obtain by applying the structure constant identities to these regular matrices, we again have the additional trace identities coming from $tr(b_1) = tr(b_3) = m-1$, which adds the polynomial identities

 to our list.
-What results is a list of $156$ distinct polynomial generators for an ideal of $\mathbb{Q}[x_1,\dots,x_{16},m]$.
+The result is a list of $13$ distinct polynomial generators, up to sign, for an ideal of $\mathbb{Q}[x_1,\dots,x_{16},m]$.
 The available linear substitutions are:

-so the reduced ideal now lies in $\mathbb{Q}[x_1,x_2,x_3,x_4,x_5,x_8,x_{11},x_{16},m]$.
+so the reduced ideal now lies in $\mathbb{Q}[x_1,x_2,x_3,x_4,m]$.
 With the above substitutions, the regular matrices have this pattern: {

-} These two matrices are permutation isomorphic if and only if $x_2=x_{16}$, $x_3=x_{11}$, and $x_4=x_8$.
-The available linear substitutions are not sufficient to prove these identities, but there are still many nonlinear polynomial generators available.

-When we substitute $x_{16}=x_2+y$ for an extra variable $y$, then reduce using the above identities again and calculate the Gröbner basis for the resulting ideal with respect to an ordering of variables with $y$ maximal, we find that $y^2$ is one of the elements of this basis.
-Therefore, $x_{16}$ must be equal to $x_2$ for all points in our variety.
-Similarly, when we substitute $x_{8}=x_4+y$ or $x_{11}=x_3+y$ and calculate the ensuing Gröbner basis, we get that $y^2$ is an element of the basis.
-So we can conclude
+} When we substitute $x_{16}=x_2+y$ for an extra variable $y$, then reduce using the identities in \eqref{Identities} and calculate the Gr\"obner basis for the resulting ideal with respect to an ordering of variables with $y$ maximal, we find that $y^2$ is one of the elements of the basis.

-Since this is permutation isomorphic to $b_1$, there will be a column permutation of the character table that interchanges $b_1$ and $b_3$, and this implies the Galois group of the splitting field will be $4$-transitive on columns, and hence Abelian.
+Therefore, $x_{16}$ must be equal to $x_2$ for all points in our algebraic set.
+Substituting $x_2$ for $x_{16}$ in the first equation of \eqref{Identities} gives $x_2 = m - 3x_1 - 1$, substituting this into the last equation makes $x_4=2x_1 -x_3 +1 = x_{11}$, and substituting $x_2 = m - 3x_1 - 1$ into the third equation gives us $x_8 = x_3$.
+Hence $b_1$ and $b_3$ have the same characteristic polynomial, so they have the same eigenvalues.
+Consequently, $b^*_1$ and $b^*_3$ have the same four eigenvalues as $b_1$.
+This implies the Galois group of the splitting field will act transitively on the last four columns of the character table, hence the Galois group will be Abelian.
 It follows that any rank $5$ SITAwIM whose standard basis has two distinct asymmetric pairs must have cyclotomic eigenvalues. \end{proof}